Portfolio structure

 • I am good at not interrupting compounding in great companies that I know well, and I want to concentrate my capital in a few of these.

-• I am also good at adding to stocks I know well when the market offers a real opportunity, but…
+• I am also good at adding to stocks I know well when the market offers a real opportunity, and I am getting better at reducing them when there are better opportunities elsewhere, but…

 • …unfortunately I am not good at following stocks I don’t own.

 My portfolio is therefore concentrated with a long tail.
-The allocations aren’t fixed, but as a rule:
+The allocations aren’t fixed, but probably won’t change a huge amount over time:

-• 10% of my portfolio is in private investments.
+• The remainder of my portfolio is in private investments and cash.